-LtCol Bryan L. Littleton III is a native of Texarkana, TX and was commissioned via the Officer Candidate’s School course in December 2002.
-Like many of his peers, the desire to serve his country was motivated from the terrorist attacks on September 11th, 2001.
+LtCol Bryan L. Littleton III is a native of Texarkana, TX and was commissioned through the Officer Candidate’s School program in December 2002.

-Upon graduation from The Basic School in June 2003, Second Lieutenant Littleton reported to the Naval Air Training Command in Pensacola, FL for Aviation Primary Indoctrination.
-Later that year, he joined VT-27 in Corpus Christi, TX for Primary Flight School, flying the T34-C Turbomentor.
-Upon completion of Primary, he maintained his South Texas residency after successfully selecting the Maritime pipeline for Advanced Multi-engine Training with VT-31 flying the T44-A.
+Upon graduation from TBS in 2003, 2ndLt Littleton reported to Pensacola, FL for Aviation Primary Indoctrination.
+Later that year, he checked in to VT-27 in Corpus Christi for Primary Flight School, flying the T34C; then on to Advanced Multi-engine Training in 2004 with VT-31, flying the T44A.

-Prior to his return to flying in the fall of 2010, Captain Littleton received a slot at the Aviation Safety Officer Course in Pensacola, where he went on to serve as VMGR-234’s ASO and NATOPS Officer.
-In less than a year, Captain Littleton was designated as the 4th MAW KC-130 F/R/T NATOPS Evaluator serving under the Model Manager, and responsible for NATOPS Program Management and Aircrew Evaluations at VMGR-452, VX-20, VX-30, and Fat Albert Airlines.
+Prior to his return to flying in the fall of 2010, Capt Littleton attended the Aviation Safety Officer Course in Pensacola, where he went on to serve as VMGR-234’s ASO and NATOPS Officer.
+Later, he was designated as the 4th MAW KC130 Legacy NATOPS Evaluator, responsible for NATOPS program management and aircrew evaluations in the Navy and Marine Corps KC130 legacy squadrons.

 In January of 2019, Maj Littleton started his tour as the Executive Officer at VMGR-234 and served in that role until February of 2020 when he assumed command of the squadron.

-LtCol Littleton resides in west Fort Worth, Texas.
+LtCol Littleton resides with his family in west Fort Worth.
 His personal decorations include the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal, the Navy and Marine Corps Achievement Medal, Combat Action Ribbon, and the Humanitarian Service Medal.